Tuesday, August 27, 2013

 Royalty-Free Lyric Licenses

-If you want to join the elite, minute siblinghood who have participated in a unique presentation of one of these verses, you'll have to try and collaborate with me directly.
-I'm not too hard to find.
+If one wanted to join the elite, minute siblinghood who have participated in a unique presentation of one of these verses, they'd have to collaborate with me directly.
+They would almost certainly succeed if they really tried; I'm not too hard to find.

 Friday, July 19, 2013